All Articles

 (Full-Length Play, Drama / 2m)

 In August 1831, Nat Turner led a slave uprising that shook the conscience of the nation.
-Turner’s startling account of his prophecy and the insurrection was recorded and published by attorney Thomas R. Gray.
-Nathan Alan Davis writes a timely new play that imagines Turner’s final night in a jail cell in Jerusalem, Virginia, as he is revisited by Gray and they reckon with what has passed, and what the dawn will bring.
+Nathan Alan Davis’s timely new play imagines Turner’s final night in a jail cell in Jerusalem, Virginia, as he is revisited by attorney Thomas R. Gray to reckon with what has passed and what the dawn will bring.
 Woven with vivid imagery and indelible lyricism, Nat Turner in Jerusalem examines the power of an individual’s resolute convictions and their seismic reverberations through time.

 Native Son by Nambi E. Kelley, Richard Wright (US/UK)

-Richard Wright’s iconic novel about oppression, freedom, and justice comes to life onstage in this groundbreaking adaptation.
-Suffocating in rat-infested poverty on the South Side of Chicago in the 1930s, twenty-year-old Bigger Thomas struggles to find a place for himself in a world whose prejudice has shut him out.
+Richard Wright’s iconic novel about oppression, freedom and justice comes to life onstage in this groundbreaking adaptation.
+Suffocating in rat-infested poverty on the South Side of Chicago in the 1930s, 20-year-old Bigger Thomas struggles to find a place for himself in a world whose prejudice has shut him out.
 After taking a job in a wealthy white man’s house, Bigger unwittingly unleashes a series of events that violently and irrevocably seal his fate.
-Adapted with theatrical ingenuity by Chicago’s own Nambi E. Kelley, this Native Son captures the power of Richard Wright’s novel for a whole new generation.

 Paradise Blue by Dominique Morisseau (US/UK)

 Blue, a gifted trumpeter, contemplates selling his once-vibrant jazz club in Detroit’s Blackbottom neighborhood to shake free the demons of his past and better his life.
-But where does that leave his devoted Pumpkin, who has dreams of her own?
-And what does it mean for the club’s resident bebop band?
-When a mysterious woman with a walk that drives men mad comes to town with her own plans, everyone’s world is turned upside down.
-This dynamic and musically-infused drama shines light on the challenges of building a better future on the foundation of what our predecessors have left us
+This dynamic and musically-infused drama shines light on the challenges of building a better future on the foundation of what our predecessors have left us.

 Pass Over by Antoinette Nwandu (US/UK)